guildai/guild.ai/pages/docs/tutorials/train-your-first-model.md

 ## Install the MNIST package

-Before training the MNIST models, we need to install the package.
-In a console, run:
+Let's start by installing the `mnist` package:

 ``` shell
 guild install mnist
 ```

-This command will download and install the `mnist` package on your system.
+This command will download and install `mnist` on your system.

-You can list the installed packages by running:
+List the installed packages:

 ``` shell
 guild packages
 ```

 Packages provide [models](term:model).
-You can list the installed models by running:
+List the installed models by
+running:

 ``` shell
 guild models